QData/TextAttack/README.md

 TextAttack is a Python framework for adversarial attacks, data augmentation, and model training in NLP.

+> If you're looking for information about TextAttack's menagerie of pre-trained models, you might want the [TextAttack Model Zoo](textattack/models/README.md) readme.

 ## Slack Channel

 For help and realtime updates related to TextAttack, please [join the TextAttack Slack](https://join.slack.com/t/textattack/shared_invite/zt-ez3ts03b-Nr55tDiqgAvCkRbbz8zz9g)!